johnnymarcelino/frontend/README.md

 # frontend
-My first repository of frontend using commands from git
+My first repository of frontend using HTML, CSS and JS